 The game wasn’t the same… the game was to have a good time, that was it.

-And we could do that and enjoy every good play and that was it.
+And they could do that and enjoy every good play and that was it.

 So what about you?